Orange County Pedestrian Accident Lawyers

 Cars, trucks, and even small vehicles like electric scooters can cause catastrophic injuries.
 If your life has been negatively impacted by someone else's negligence, our Orange County pedestrian accident attorneys at the Law Office of Marshall Silberberg are standing by to help you seek justice.

 With more than 40 years of combined experience, our firm can help you seek the compensation you need.
-Call (949) 565-4281 today for a case review.
+Call (949) 565-4281 today for a case review at our Irvine office.

 Common Causes of Pedestrian Accidents